oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/initial.md

 In this section, you will deploy the new image to namespace `sample-domain1-ns`, including the following steps:

-  - Create a secret containing your WebLogic administrator user name and password.
+  - Create a Secret containing your WebLogic administrator user name and password.
-  - Create a secret containing your Model in Image runtime encryption password:
+  - Create a Secret containing your Model in Image runtime encryption password:
-    - All Model in Image domains must supply a runtime encryption secret with a `password` value.
+    - All Model in Image domains must supply a runtime encryption Secret with a `password` value.
     - It is used to encrypt configuration that is passed around internally by the operator.
     - The value must be kept private but can be arbitrary; you can optionally supply a different secret value every time you restart the domain.
   - If your domain type is `JRF`, create secrets containing your RCU access URL, credentials, and prefix.
-  - Deploy a domain resource YAML file that references the new image.
+  - Deploy a Domain YAML file that references the new image.
-  - Wait for the domain's pods to start and reach their ready state.
+  - Wait for the domain's Pods to start and reach their ready state.

 #### Secrets